Indiana University

 To enable the Remote Desktop feature on your host (Windows) computer:

-1. From the Start menu, select Control Panel (or Settings, and then Control Panel).
+In Windows 7 and below, from the Start menu, select Control Panel (or Settings, and then Control Panel).
 Double-click System.

 In Windows XP, select the Remote tab.
 Select Allow users to connect remotely to this computer.